tx-meta/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - Validate that the member's Account NFT is present in the transaction inputs.

-  - A reference input must provide the Group datum from the Group Validator.
+  - A Group Input must be provided from the Group Validator (as a spending input, not reference) to update the member count.

   - The treasury output must be sent to the Treasury Script's address and contain a Treasury datum that is consistent with the Group datum.